wasdwasd0105/PicoW-usb2bt-audio/README.md

 Pico W Bluetooth Adapter utilizes multiple codecs to deliver high-quality audio.

 #### LDAC
-The input is 16-bit 44100Hz PCM audio, and it can steam LDAC audio at 303(Mobile Quality) and 606(Standard Quality) Kbps.
-303 is more stable than 606 Kbps.
+The input is 16-bit 44100Hz PCM audio, and it can steam LDAC audio at 303(Mobile Quality) on Pico W and 606(Standard Quality) Kbps/ 909 Kbps on Pico 2 W.

-#### APTX/ APTX HD
-Coming soon.
-Aptx connection have set up.
-However, the Pico W is not powerful enough to use [libopenaptx](https://github.com/pali/libopenaptx) to encode real-time audio.
-It will use 30ms to encode a 10ms audio.
-I will try some alternative projects or optimize the library.

-#### AAC
-Will try fdk-aac, but not sure it can run

 #### SBC
 Ready to use